Mod8124/Mod8124/README.md

 # Hello World! 👋
 ### Hey There, I'm Denis , Web Developer & Web Designer
 Located in San Jose, Costa Rica, Strong knowledge in front end technologies such as JavaScript, SASS, React, Vue, and TypeScript.
 Working with the best practices, architectures, and patterns.
-Passion for learning about innovative technologies, animations and challange me with new problems every day
+Passion for learning about innovative technologies, animations and challange me with new problems every day.

 # Tech Stack :computer: